esa/pagmo2-paper/paper.md

 `pagmo` can be used to solve constrained, unconstrained, single objective, multiple objectives, continuous and integer optimization problems, stochastic and deterministic problems, as well as to perform research on novel algorithms and paradigms and easily compare them to state-of-the-art implementations of established ones.

-For users that are more comfortable with the Python language, the package `pygmo` following as closely as possible the `pagmo` API is also available.
+For users that are more comfortable with the Python language, the package `pygmo` provides a complete set of Python bindings for `pagmo` closely following the C++ API.

 # The optimization problem
 In `pagmo` optimization problems are considered to be in the form: